axibase/atsd/administration/metric-persistence-filter.md

 tags.location IN ('NUR', 'SVL')
 ```

-## Example
+## Using Persistence Filter

-Below is a use case example of how the metric persistence filter can be used.

-To see which metrics have the most amount of inserts navigate to **Settings > Receive Statistics**:
+If space utilization needs to be controlled, open the **Settings > Receive Statistics** page to view metrics with the highest number of inserted commands:

 ![](images/metric_persistence_filter_1.png "top_hourly_metrics")

-The _Series_ icon provides a list of unique tags for the given metric.
+The _Series_ icon opens a list of unique tags for the selected metric.

 ![](images/metric_persistence_filter_2.png)

-Often it is not worth storing many short-lived processes:
+If some of the incoming data is of low value it may not be worth storing it.

 ![](images/series.png)

-To stop storing the short-lived processes, create a collection
-containing filter expressions (collections can be found under the **Data > Named Collections**):
+To stop storing such series, create a collection with filter patterns on the **Data > Named Collections** page.

 ![](images/metric_persistence_filter_3.png "names_collections")

-Finally, apply the filter to the metric in order to ignore processes
+Open the metric editor and create a filter expression to ignore matching series.
-matching any of those expressions:

 ```bash
 !likeAny(tags.command, collection('ignore-collector-process-commands'))